 But cell phones can’t provide all the help people need so much these days.
-What the financially-strapped in this country need most is high speed broadband — to help them search for jobs, find services and especially to help their kids do well in school.
-Now we see that FCC commissioners have come to the same, obvious conclusion that we reached long ago: Internet access has grown so important, and yet so expensive, that Lifeline should be expanded to include internet access.
+What the financially-strapped in this country need most is high-speed broadband — to help them search for jobs, find services and especially to help their kids do well in school.
+The FCC commissioners have come to the same, obvious conclusion that we reached long ago: Internet access has grown so important, and yet so expensive, that Lifeline should be expanded to include internet access.
+So, savings from the Lifeline reforms will help to pay for an expansion into offering broadband to low-income people.

 How will you qualify for Lifeline Internet?